microsoft/vscode-docs/docs/languages/css.md

 ## Go to Symbol in file

-Yuo can quickly navigate the a relevant CSS symbol from any file by pressing `kb(workbench.action.gotoSymbol)`.
+You can quickly navigate to the relevant CSS symbol from any file by pressing `kb(workbench.action.gotoSymbol)`.

 ## Hovers